 This spring, check out the annually-available Butterfly Conservatory Exhibit, which showcases these amazing delicate creature in a riot of color and shapes.

-Getting In: Admission to the American Museum of Natural History is included as an option with the New York City Explorer Pass®.
+Getting In: Admission to the American Museum of Natural History is available with the New York City Explorer Pass®.

 See Spring Bloom from the Top of the Rock